Sunyana Benjamin, MSW

 Although she grew up in Delaware, Brodie earned her bachelor’s degree in psychology from Brigham Young University in Provo, Utah, in 2004.
 From there she began working in residential treatment facilities with adolescents of various backgrounds.
 She and her husband served as foster parents to teenage boys in Utah while building their own family.
 They moved back to Delaware with their six children in 2012.
 She later earned her Master’s of Social Work from Delaware State University and is currently working towards becoming a Licenced Clinical Social Worker.

-In her personal life, Brodie is very religious and considers the health of the soul and the body when discussing the health of the mind.
-She is very spiritually-guided, but also places strong value in scientific evidence-based practice.
 She utilizes a number of different modalities in her therapy sessions.
-Adolescents are her speciality, but she enjoys working with individuals of all ages
+Adolescents are her specialty, but she enjoys working with individuals of all ages

 Kelly Lackey, MSW